 Each participant was instructed to use soft diet for the first 5 days, and chlorhexidine mouthwash (Hexitol, ADCO, Pharma, Co, Cairo, Egypt) to rinse twice daily for 14 days (Solderer et al., 2019).
-Ibuprofen 400mg (Kahira Pharmaceuticals, Egypt) was prescribed for the patient twice daily for three al., days (Alissa et 2009).
-Amoxicillin/clavulanic acid 1gm (Misr Co. for Pharmaceutical Industries, Egypt) was prescribed for the patient twice daily for one week (Feng (Feng, Lin and He, 2017).
+Ibuprofen 400mg (Kahira Pharmaceuticals, Egypt) was prescribed for the patient twice daily for three days (Alissa al., 2009).
+Amoxicillin/clavulanic acid 1gm (Misr Co. for Pharmaceutical Industries.
+Egypt) prescribed for the patient twice daily for one week (Feng et al., 2017).

 Sutures were removed after 14 days and a proper temporary crown was placed (Pippi, 2017) and each patient was followed up after 1 week, 2 weeks, 1 month, 3 months, and 6 months postoperatively.
 At 3 months after recording the papilla height, a final zirconia crown was done for each patient.
-The contact areas of the crown were designed so that the stand 5 mm away from the alveolar crest to avoid any black triangles (Tarnow, Magner and Fletcher, 1992).
+The contact areas of the crown were designed so that they stand 5 mm away from the alveolar crest to avoid any black triangles (Tarnow, Magner and Fletcher, 1992).
 After 6 months, all the records were taken as papilla height (mesial and distal), pink esthetic score and patient satisfaction.